WORDS BY JOSEPH FURNESS

 When we speak of timeless pieces and wardrobe staples, it’s easy to assume we’re referring to black leather biker jackets, neutral-hue knitwear and pairs of court heels; in sooth, we’re actually referring to arresting-yet-refined looks such as Khaite’s Lydia draped dress.
 The dexterously designed ankle-length look is the kind one could wear year after year to social events, super sophisticated dinners (preferably abroad) and special occasions; in sum, it’s an evergreen, cornerstone piece for your collection.

 The Teyana high-waisted suede trousers are the kind of garm that’ll make you look like you’ve made an effort, even if you did decide to throw them on half an hour before leaving your home.
 For this reason – plus the fact they come in a foolproof chestnut brown hue, feature pockets and are fashioned with an uber-sophisticated wide-leg – we’re crowning them our favourite non-denim bottoms from Khaite’s current collection.

-Distressed jeans are perfect for putting a voguish spin on an understated look; they instantly elevate an everyday outfit by providing some edge to the ensemble.
-Khaite’s The Danielle distressed-effect jeans are characterised by their knee rips, faded blue colour and worn-in shape, and the best part is that they’re designed and manufactured in Khaite’s home country, the USA.
+Distressed jeans are perfect for putting a voguish spin on an understated look; they instantly elevate an everyday outfit by providing some much-welcomed edge to the ensemble.
+Khaite’s Danielle distressed-effect jeans are characterised by their knee rips, faded blue colour and worn-in shape, and the best part is that they’re designed and manufactured in Khaite’s home country, the USA.

 Don’t be fooled by the delicate appearance of Khaite’s Monza suede sandals: these shoes are strong, durable and ready to be worn for years to come.
-Crafted in Italy, the ankle strap sandals are available in two dependable colourways – black and caramel brown – and can be paired with anything (yes, that does include the above-mentioned suede trousers).
+Crafted in Italy, the ankle strap sandals are available in two dependable colourways – black and caramel brown – and can literally be paired with anything (yes, that does include the above-mentioned suede trousers).